 The timing of sales around the year end can often be delayed and, in some circumstances, accelerated.
 Consideration should be given to an alternative pattern of invoicing customers, such as interim billing.
-Do not forget that unfinished projects, being undertaken to customer/client order, will be valued at selling price, not cost, so the timing of invoicing is irrelevant for profit recognition.
+Do not forget that unfinished projects, being undertaken to customer/client order, will be valued at selling price, not cost, so the timing of invoicing is actually irrelevant for sales and profit recognition.

-- Repairs and Renewals,
+- Repairs and renewals,

 - Advertising and marketing,